Prizes & Awards

 The department offers several academic prizes.
 You do not need to apply for a specific prize, as your work will be eligible for all prizes in the category.
 You may submit in as many categories as you wish, but only two entries per category (with the exception of single poems, in which you may submit three poems).

 All submissions should be sent via email to the department assistant, Jennifer Roberts, email@example.com, before the deadline.
+Please send all submissions in a single email and include your ID number in the email.

 Please note: We will accept a maximum of 2 submissions per prize category per student.